valasek/timesheet/README.md

 Self-hosted web application for weekly reporting.
 Report your consulting hours on projects using selected rates.

+# Rationale

+Automation is based on a premise, that reporting and billing process includes three separated steps with well defined data which flows in between:
+* **Time reporting** - all company employees
+  * covered by this app - eliminates manual errors, shows important data for consultants, data entry is as easy as possible
+* **Billing preparation** (confirming/editing reported hours for billing) - project manager or administrative person
+  * covered partialy by this app.
+If you bill 1:1 with your reporting then it has all you need
+  * data are available in the DB which can be exported by this app read or exported by any DB tool
+* **Exporting reported and billed hours** in the internal accounting system for the invoicing to the clients and consultants - salaries
+  * not covered by this app
+  * data are available in the DB which can be exported by this app read or exported by any DB tool

 # Requirements

 - Linux, Windows or MacOS